 Behavioral Health

-Grants for community organizations and health safety net practices to hire and to pre-licensees preparing for licensure as LCSWs, LPCs, or Licensed Marriage & Family Therapists.
-In return for those practices providing licensure-required supervision.
+• VHCF awards grants for community organizations and health safety net practices to hire pre-licensees preparing to become LCSWs, LPCs, or Licensed Marriage and Family Therapists and provide their licensure-required supervision.

-Health Access Grants to establish or expand the delivery of mental health services in a nonprofit organization by paying the salary and benefits of adding a licensed behavioral health professional.
+• The Foundation’s Health Access Grants establish or expand delivery of mental health services for Virginian’s by paying the salary and benefits of additional licensed BH professionals at nonprofit organizations.

-VHCF also provides education, training, and networking opportunities to behavioral health professionals and interested stakeholders via its semi-annual Mental Health Roundtables and its Behavioral Health Hub, which reaches more than 1000 people each week.
+• VHCF provides education, training, and networking opportunities for BH professionals and interested stakeholders via its semi-annual Mental Health Roundtables and its virtual Behavioral Health Hub, which reaches more than 1000 people weekly.

-In addition, VHCF has also produced op-eds regarding the Commonwealth‘s behavioral health needs and actions by the General Assembly and state policymakers to address those needs.
-In 2022 VHCF established a special set of awards to highlight the work of Virginia Mental Health Champions.
+• VHCF has produced several op-eds regarding the Commonwealth’s BH needs and actions by the General Assembly and state policymakers to address those needs.

-As a public/private partnership, VHCF has worked hand-in-hand with the state and the Foundation’s many private sector partners to identify and address a range of gaps in and barriers to the availability of primary health care, including behavioral health, during the 32 years it has been an operation.
+As a public/private partnership, VHCF works hand-in-hand with state agencies and its many private sector partners to identify and address a range of gaps in and barriers to the availability of primary health care, including behavioral health.

 For more information, contact Deborah Oswalt, VHCF’s Executive Director (doswalt@vhcf.org)